hanwzhang/clipmaster/README.md

    * *specialSubjectShort*: define a shorthand for the subject line if you want it to be different from the shorthand before the author.
 E.g. NYT vs. NY TIMES.
    * *specialBylinePos*: define how to locate the article's byline using 1. class name; 2. which among all the elements with that class name to choose (0 means the first one)
    * *specialTitleTag*: define tag type of the article's title, it's \<h1> by default
    * *specialBannedTag*: ban one or more (connect with comma) types of tag for an outlet.
-For example, if an outlet uses and only uses bold text for "Also Read" messages, ban \<b> or \<strong> here.
+For example, if an outlet uses and only uses bold text for "Also Read" messages, type 'b,strong' here tp ban it.